sungbin-kang/CookieBean/ref/template-details.md

     - image

-**`accounts.html`** : a base template for account related pages
+**`profile.html`** : a base template for account related pages
 - extends 'base.html'
-- accounts-navbar
+- profile-navbar
     - my_profile
     - my_orders
     - my_cart
 - content

 **`my_profile.html`** : a view of the user's profile information
-- extends 'accounts.html'
+- extends 'profile.html'
 - my_profile
     - username
     - edit my information

 **`my_orders.html`** : a view of the list of user's orders
-- extends 'accounts.html'
+- extends 'profile.html'
 - my_orders

 **`my_cart.html`** : a view the list of products in the cart
-- extends 'accounts.html'
+- extends 'profile.html'

 **`shop_cookies.html`** : a view list of cookie products to be shopped